Facebook Stock Analysis (NASDAQ:FB)

 - Facebook generates a high return on invested capital of 31%.

 - Return On Equity (ROE) which is a measure of the company's profitability, looks great for Facebook at 18.6%.

 - The company has a good Free Cash Flow (FCF) margin of 57.7%.

 Should you sell FB stock?

-- FB stock is trading at a PS multiple of 13.9, which is a negative when compared to the Internet Services industry average multiple of 2.6.
+- The company is trading at a price to sales multiple of 14.1, which is higher in comparison to the Internet Services industry average of 2.5, making FB stock expensive.